 - Toast pita bread with some olive oil and salt in a 400 degree oven for 5-7 minutes or until golden brown.

-- As soon as they’re toasted, toss the bread with the garlic, lemon juice and splash of the hummus water until well-coated and soft (but not soggy).
+- As soon as they’re toasted, toss the bread with 1tsp of garlic, 3 tsp of lemon juice and splash of the hummus water until well-coated and soft (but not soggy).
 Gently mix in the hot chickpeas at the end to preserve their shape.

 - Layer the hummus, bread mixture, ground beef, yogurt and garnish with toasted pine nuts and minced parsley.